egladman/retroarch-for-immutables/README.md

 So against my better judgement, I wrote it.
 While nspawn isn't the best tool for job it's often already present on the user's machine.
 There's huge implications to shipping software without requring additonal dependencies to be installed.

 Still not convinced?
-Consider the following:

 Projects like Flatpak was explicity written to address the inherit packaging challenges faced on the desktop.

 - Dedupped dependencies
   Flatpak dependencies are shared across packages.
 So they take up less storage when compared to OCI images/bundles.